 - 1. Eligibility Checklist: completed and printed directly from SOAR (see page 12) - 2.
-Disadvantaged Community Eligibility Checklist: completed and printed directly from SOAR (see page 13) - 3.
-Application Form: completed and printed directly from SOAR (see page 14) - 4.
-Brief Project Summary: completed and printed directly from SOAR (see page 15) - 5.
-Project Data: answered in and printed directly from SOAR (see page 16) - Project Evaluation Questions: answer all project evaluation questions that apply to the proposed project in a separate Word file or PDF (see page 17) and upload the attachment in SOAR.
+Disadvantaged and Low-Income Community Eligibility Checklist: completed and printed directly from SOAR (see page 13) - 3.
+Application Form: completed and printed directly from SOAR (see Appendix B) - 4.
+Brief Project Summary: completed and printed directly from SOAR (see page 14) - 5.
+Project Data: answered in and printed directly from SOAR (see page 15) - 6.
+Project Evaluation Questions: answer all project evaluation questions that apply to the proposed project in a separate Word file or PDF (see page 17) and upload the attachment in SOAR.
 A template is available at http://resources.ca.gov/grants/urban-greening/. - 7.
 Required Supporting Documentation: (see page 27 for a detailed list).
-All supporting documents are also listed in the application package checklist and uploaded directly into SOAR (see page 30).
+All supporting documents are also listed in the application package checklist (see Appendix A) and uploaded directly into SOAR.